The Regularity Transformation Equations: An elliptic mechanism for smoothing gravitational metrics in General Relativity: Statement of results

+Equations (\ref{eqn1})-(\ref{eqn4}) are the RT-equations.
+To clarify the choice of Sobolev space, note that $L^p$ is not closed under products, and as a result the regularity $\Gamma,\Riem(\Gamma)\in W^{m,p}$, $m\geq1$, $p>n,$ is assumed in the proof of convergence of the iteration scheme in \cite{ReintjesTemple_ell2} to control the nonlinear products on the right hand side of the RT-equations (\ref{eqn1})-(\ref{eqn4}), $m\geq1$, $p>n$ being the lowest regularity which implies $\Gamma, Riem(\Gamma)$ are H\"older continuous by Morrey's inequality.\footnote{Controlling the nonlinear products is a main obstacle to extending the existence theory for the RT-equations to connections of lower regularity, say $L^p,$ or $m<1.$ Alternatively, assuming connections in $L^{\infty}\subset L^p$, a natural setting of GR shock waves, is sufficient to control the nonlinear products, but is problematic due to the existence of Calder\'{o}n-Zygmund singularities.}

-We call system (\ref{eqn1})-(\ref{eqn4}) the \emph{Regularity Transformation equations}, or \emph{RT-equations}.
-Here $\vec{A}$ is the vector valued $1$-form defined by $\vec{A}=A^{\mu}_{i}dx^i$, so $d\vec{A}\equiv Curl (A)$.
-The operations $\vec{\cdot},$ $\overrightarrow{\rm div}$ and $\langle \cdot \; \cdot \rangle$, introduced in Sections \ref{Sec_Prelim} below, are special operations on matrix valued differential forms meaningful when the dimension of the matrices equals the dimension of the physical space.
+In Section \ref{Sec_Prelim} we introduce the {\it vectorization} of $A,$ denoted $\vec{A}$, as the vector valued $1$-form $\vec{A} \equiv A^{\mu}_{i}dx^i$, so $d\vec{A} = Curl (A)$.
+Equation \eqref{eqn3} is then obtained by setting $d$ of the vectorized right hand side of (\ref{eqn2}) equal to zero, so the identity $d\vec{A} = Curl (A)$ implies that \eqref{eqn3} is equivalent to the integrability condition $Curl( J)=0$ for the Jacobian, c.f.
+Lemma \ref{Lemma_integrability} below.
+The operations $\vec{\cdot},$ $\overrightarrow{\rm div}$ and $\langle \cdot \; \cdot \rangle$, introduced in Sections \ref{Sec_Prelim}, are special operations on matrix valued differential forms meaningful when the dimension of the matrices equals the dimension of the physical space.
 New features arise in the auxiliary Euclidean Cartan algebra essentially because we view $J$ both as a matrix valued zero form and a vector valued $1$-form at different stages of the argument.
+This framework, which bridges matrix and vector valued differential forms through special operations, appears to be forced on us to close the equations.

-The free vector valued $0$-from $v$ has been introduced in (\ref{eqn4}) so that (\ref{eqn3}), (\ref{eqn4}) takes the Cauchy-Riemann form $d\vec{A}=f$, $\delta\vec{A}=g$.
+The vector valued $0$-form $v$ in the RT-equations (\ref{eqn1})-(\ref{eqn4}) is free to be chosen, and reflects the freedom in the problem to apply sufficiently smooth coordinate transformations, which preserve optimal metric regularity.
+Equation \eqref{eqn4} has been introduced so that (\ref{eqn3}) - (\ref{eqn4}) take the Cauchy-Riemann form $d\vec{A}=f$, $\delta\vec{A}=g$.
 Such systems require the consistency conditions $df=0$, $\delta g=0$, (c.f.
-Section \ref{Sec_Cauchy-Riem} below).
-Condition $df=0$ is met in (\ref{eqn3}) because the derivation shows the right hand side is exact, (equation (\ref{eqn3}) is obtained by setting $d$ of the right hand side of (\ref{eqn2}) equal to zero), and $\delta g=0$ in (\ref{eqn4}) because $\delta v=0$ is an identity for vector valued $0$-forms $v$.
+Section \ref{Sec_Cauchy-Riem}).
+Condition $df=0$ is met in (\ref{eqn3}) because the derivation shows the right hand side is exact, (again, equation (\ref{eqn3}) is obtained by setting $d$ of the vectorized right hand side of (\ref{eqn2}) equal to zero), and $\delta g=0$ in (\ref{eqn4}) because $\delta v=0$ holds as an identity for $0$-forms.